 You can also encourage followers to share your page with their friends, to increase your Facebook page following.

-Work your way through these five tips, and you’re likely to see results in your practice’s online presence.
+Work your way through these five best practices for online health.
+With these tips you’re likely to see results in your practice’s online presence.
 In today’s competitive healthcare space, help your practice stand a cut above the rest by making your practice more accessible to patients searching online.
 Your current patients will likely thank you too.

 What have you done to boost your practice's online presence?
 Let us know what's worked in the comments section below.